 Yet for a lost art, daguerreotypes can look eerily modern.
 Their show goes well with another kind of artistic dead end, manuscripts from the Italian Renaissance.
 Again at the Met, one sees their history before they gave way to still another endlessly reproducible medium, the modern book.

 After well over a century, one still talks of Modernism and modernity as if they meant something.
 Art had its promises to keep, after all.
 Movement after movement proclaimed the future at hand.
 Art boasted of a new vision and, often, political change as well.
 Then, too, the avant-garde made those old notions of eternal beauty and truth highly suspect.
 The time had come to move on.

 Modernism had its own suspicions about progress, however.
-Max Beckmann, for one, saw the dark side of politics.
+Max Beckmann and Beckmann in New York, for one, saw the dark side of politics.
 Alberto Giacometti made the inner life equally disturbing.
 Art turned its clock back to wilder models still, as with Jackson Pollock and his sketches after El Greco and his light-struck inventions.
 If one can trust Clement Greenberg, his generation also took a stand against the most modern of all cultures, kitsch.